Showing posts with label Camaldolese. Show all posts

 Although his location followed the Cluniac Order, Romuald wanted something more strict, and he raised the ire of his comrades by criticizing their excesses and lapses.
 He was given permission to leave the monastery; he went to live under the guidance of a strict hermit in Venice.

-In a parallel to Romuald's turning point, the doge of Venice in 978 was Pietro I Orseolo.
+In a parallel to Romuald's turning point, we turn to the doge of Venice in 978, Pietro I Orseolo.
 Pietro had taken the position after being involved in a conspiracy to overthrow his predecessor, Pietro IV Candiano.
-Orseolo, feeling remorse for his actions two years earlier, he left Venice in the middle of the night without telling anyone, not even his family, and went with Romuald and others to join the Benedictines at at Saint-Michel-de-Cuxa ion southern France.
+Orseolo, feeling remorse for his actions two years earlier, left Venice in the middle of the night without telling anyone, not even his family, and went with Romuald and others to join the Benedictines at at Saint-Michel-de-Cuxa in southern France.

 Over the next several years, Romuald refined his ideas of monasticism, then spent 30 years traveling Italy and preaching the benefits of a strict monastic life, founding and reforming monasteries.
 An attempt to be abbot at the Basilica of Sant'Apollinare on the invitation of Holy Roman Emperor Otto III failed, since the monks objected to his reforms.